sphericalcylinder/MetalCompute/docs/mainpage.md

 mytexture = std::vector<float>(10, 1.0);
 ```

-You can't use the slice operator [] set a texture value.

 You can use the MTLCompute::Texture::getData() method or the slice operator to get data:
 ```cpp
 float val = mytexture[3]; // 1.0
 std::vector<float> texturedata = mytexture.getData();
 ```

 <br />

 #### 2D Textures

-To create a MTLCompute::Texture2D, you specify a gpu, width, height, and MTLCompute::TextureType option.
+To create a MTLCompute::Texture2D, you specify a gpu, width, and height.

 To create a MTLCompute::Texture that holds 100 floats (10x10):